 Loss during the pandemic is unavoidable.
 Some may attempt to avoid it, deny it, or even fight it.
 But we have all experienced loss during the COVID-19 pandemic—both concrete, objective losses and subjective, more symbolic-type losses.
 In addition, and maybe even more impactful, is the loss of our assumptions about the world.
 Our beliefs about security, safety, health, and overall stability have been challenged and no longer make sense.
 The COVID-19 pandemic has challenged our assumptions and the illusions about personal control, illness, death, and what was once considered normal.
 In essence, we are grieving the loss of the world as we once knew it.

-Why is online continuing education important, and why do you enjoy presenting for Continued
+Why is online continuing education important, and why do you enjoy presenting for Continued?

 I am thankful to work with Continued to provide education, particularly related to loss and grief.
 Social issues, policies, and interventions are constantly changing, and we have an ethical obligation to maintain our practice knowledge and skills.
 Continued makes high-quality continuing education accessible and offers a variety of useful topics.

-View Micsky’s courses on Continued Social Work
+View Micsky's courses on Continued Counseling, Continued Psychology, and Continued Social Work